41 Black Flowers and Plants You Can Plant in Your Garden

 Scientific name: Helleborus

 The Midnight Ruffles goes by another name, the Lenten Rose.
+It’s also well known more commonly as hellebore.
 It is a stunning double flower that has plentiful ruffled petals with contrasting yellow stamens.
 This showy cup-shaped flower is black to deep purple in color, and the foliage is evergreen and light in color.
 It blooms in early spring through to summer and holds its color well.

 It makes an ideal partner for shady woodland gardens or to fill spaces under trees and tall shrubs where most other flowers would not survive.
 They reach up to 22 inches tall and need rich, humusy, well-drained soils.
 It is hardy in zones 4 to 9.
 Helleborus do not like to be disturbed when mature, so be sure to plant them where you intend to keep them for many years to come.